For more information about the MATHCOUNTS Regional Contest, please contact the organizer:

 The national contest is sponsored by the National Society of Professional Engineers (NSPE), the National Council of Teachers of Mathematics, the CNA Foundation, the Raytheon Company, the Northrup Grumman Foundation, the US Department of Defense, Phillips 66, Texas Instruments, the 3M Foundation, Art of Problem Solving (AoPS), and NextThought.

-SBU hosted its 2015 MATHCOUNTS regional contest on Saturday, February 14.
-The contest was organized by Dr. Doug Cashing.
-The two schools competing were Allegany-Limestone Middle School, West Seneca East Middle School, Transit Middle School, Orchard Park Middle School, Amherst Christian Academy, and Heim Middle School..
+SBU hosted its 2020 MATHCOUNTS regional contest on Saturday, February 8.
+The contest was organized by Ms. Angela Colomaio.
+The six schools competing were Allegany-Limestone Middle School, West Seneca East Middle School, Transit Middle School, Orchard Park Middle School, Amherst Christian Academy, and Heim Middle School..

 The top three individuals and the top school team received trophies.
-The teams from Transit, Allegany-Limestone, and West Seneca East have been invited to the New York State competition to be held on March 28 at the R.P.I. campus in Troy.
-The top individuals from the state contest will advance to the national competition to be held May 7-10, 2015 in Boston, MA.
+The teams from Transit, Allegany-Limestone, and West Seneca East have been invited to the New York state competition in March at the RPI campus in Troy.
+The top individuals from the state contest will advance to the national competition in May.
+Congratulations to all!

 Each participating middle school sends four students and a coach to the contest, the coach being a teacher who has helped prepare the students for competition.
 Each school may also send one or more alternates, who would compete if any of the school's official entrants were unable to participate.